DanielMazurkiewicz/ultradb/README.md

 ```

 This will open database with specified page size, default is 16384.
+Page size has an impact on performance, the bigger the better performance.
+The best if it is multiplication of expected average document size.

 ## Close database